Arrangements of Spheres and Projective Spaces: Topology of the Complement

 First we look at arrangements in $S^1$.
 An arrangement in $S^1$ consists of $n$ copies of $S^0$, i.e. $2n$ points.
 The tangent bundle complement of such an arrangement is homeomorphic to the infinite cylinder with $2n$ punctures.
 Thus we have the following theorem.

 \bt{thm0s1c4} Let $\A$ be an arrangement of $0$-spheres in $S^1$.
 If $|\A| = n$ then \et

-From now on we assume that all our spheres are simply connected, we also restrict to centrally symmetric arrangements of spheres in order to avoid technicalities.
-We say that two arrangements are combinatorially isomorphic if their corresponding face posets and intersection posets are isomorphic.
+From now on we assume that all our spheres are simply connected.
+We say that two arrangements are \textit{combinatorially isomorphic} if their corresponding face posets and intersection posets are isomorphic.